metacraft-labs/ruby-deduckt/README.md

 # ruby-deduckt

-Through the powers of deductive interpretation, Deduckt will obtain the precise call graph of your Python programs and the type signatures of all executed functions.
+Through the powers of deductive interpretation, Deduckt will obtain the precise call graph of your Ruby programs and the type signatures of all executed functions.
 Created for the goals of [ruby2nim](https://github.com/metacraft-labs/ruby2nim).

 ## Installation